Is the GB Pockit Stroller the Perfect Travel Stoller? My Honest Thoughts.

 The All Terrain is the next ‘level up’ from the Pockit Air in terms of functionality and features.
 Although it’s slightly larger at 13.4 in x 7.9 in x 16.5 inches folded and 12.3 lbs, it’s still within overhead bin limits and is still quite compact and lightweight.

 Unlike the Air, the All Terrain has a full SPF 50+ sun canopy, can recline the most out of the GB line (though is not completely flat), and has a larger under-seat basket with an 11lb capacity.
 It also has an adjustable footrest and double wheels.
-To fold it up, you’ll have to push in the back two wheels first, which isn’t a huge deal, but means you’ll need both hands to do so and it’s not able to fold down in seconds like some competitors, which we’ll talk about below.
+To fold it up, you’ll have to push in the back two wheels first, which isn’t a huge deal, but means you’ll need both hands to do so and it’s not able to fold down in seconds or with just one hand like some competitors, which we’ll talk about below.
 It comes in at $279.99.

 GB Pockit + All City